Homemade soft pretzel bites are buttery and irresistible. This easy pretzel recipe makes the perfect appetizer or snack for game days and parties!

 Instructions

-- In a small bowl, stir together warm water, yeast, and sugar.
+- In a small bowl, stir together 1 1/2 cups warm water, 2 1/4 teaspoons yeast, and 1 Tablespoon sugar.
 Let sit 3 to 5 minutes.
 Add salt and stir.

 - Preheat the oven to 425°F. Line a baking sheet with a silicone mat or parchment paper.

-- In the large bowl of a stand mixer fitted with the dough hook attachment, add flour and yeast mixture.
+- In the large bowl of a stand mixer fitted with the dough hook attachment, add 4 cups flour and yeast mixture.
 Knead 5 minutes.
 (You can also do this by hand, if preferred).

 - Separate dough into 6 sections.
 Roll each section into ropes, about 15-inches long and 1-inch thick.
 Cut with scissors into 1 1/2- to 2-inch pieces.
 This should make about 60 to 75 pretzel pieces.
 Optional: cut a “t” or “x” on the top of the pretzel with scissors.